understanding gibsons repair and restoration services

 Proper Storage

 Store your guitar in a stable and controlled environment.
-Avoid extreme temperature changes, any excessive heat, cold, or humidity can damage your guitar.
+Avoid extreme temperature changes; excessive heat, cold, or humidity can damage your guitar.
 The ideal temperature for your Gibson guitar is between 70-75°F, with relative humidity at 45-55%.
-If possible, keep your guitar in its case while not in use, ensuring that it is placed out of reach from direct sunlight and radiators.
+If possible, keep your guitar in its case while not in use, ensuring it is placed out of reach from direct sunlight and radiators.

 Regular Cleaning

 Clean your guitar regularly, especially after long hours of playing.
-Use a dry, lint-free cloth to wipe down the strings, fretboard, and body of the guitar to remove sweat and dirt.
+Use a dry, lint-free cloth to remove sweat and dirt and wipe down the strings, fretboard, and guitar’s body.
 For the fretboard, consider using a specialized cleaner and a soft cloth.

 Proper String Maintenance